mendix/docs/content/en/docs/developerportal/app-team-management-on-tencent-cloud.md

 {{% todo %}}Check if this warning applies to ATM, too: A notification in the form of a red dot next to **Get Started with Mendix** will remain there for 30 days after your signup.{{% /todo %}}

-On the left side of the top bar, you open an access menu by clicking the **切换至** menu:
+On the left side of the top bar, you open an access menu by clicking the **切换到** menu:

 {{< figure src="/attachments/developerportal/atm-switch-to.png"   width="300"  >}}